Author guide - Electronics Letters

 Submissions to Electronics Letters must be formatted to the journal house style which uses a double-column format, with figures placed within the main body of the text.
 Update: Electronics Letters now accepts manuscripts which are up to four columns in length.

 We have provided a Microsoft Word 2003 template and a Microsoft Word template for you to download and edit to create your manuscript.
 We have also created a LaTeX class file, and a sample LaTeX source file for you to download and edit with your own text and images to create your PDF.
 These LaTeX files are available as a .ZIP file and also downloadable from the manuscript submission page, under Instructions and Forms.
+Update: We have updated our template files.
+Please ensure that you download the updated templates and use these to write your Electronics Letters manuscript.

 Source files must be supplied.
 The only acceptable source-file formats are Microsoft Word (.DOC or .RTF) or LaTeX (.TEX).
 If you are submitting in LaTeX, you need to provide a PDF as well as the LaTeX source file, and all source images.